 There is a definite bonus to having kids who wake early when you’re in Rome.
 You can get going before everyone else does.

 Having flown in from Australia and trying to get over the eight hour time difference, everyone was awake early.
 So we would start sightseeing before 7.00am and come home after lunch for a rest.
 Rome has a special charm during the quiet of the early morning, and it’s well worth experiencing.
+Getting to actually see places like the Trevi Fountain, Pantheon, and Villa Borghese with more than a handful of people around is absolute magic.

 Best days of the week to visit Rome